Finland latest to mix COVID-19 vaccines as AstraZeneca crisis delays rollout

+Healthcare & PharmaceuticalsFinland latest to mix COVID-19 vaccines as AstraZeneca crisis delays rollout

-HELSINKI (Reuters) -Finland said on Wednesday people aged under 65 who got a first dose of the AstraZeneca COVID-19 shot may get a different vaccine for their second dose, as authorities warned about delays to the country’s roll-out.
+Finland said on Wednesday people aged under 65 who got a first dose of the AstraZeneca (AZN.L) COVID-19 shot may get a different vaccine for their second dose, as authorities warned about delays to the country's roll-out.

 The Institute of Health and Welfare said it was possible to give a second dose from another manufacturer to people aged under 65 who have already been given AstraZeneca and are scheduled to receive a second dose in the coming weeks.